-- a.
-Any matriculated student enrolled at the main (Bellingham) campus of WWU or studying abroad during the academic quarter in which elections take place is eligible to vote in those elections (must be registered for classes by the last day to add/drop classes for that quarter). - b.
-All eligible students will vote by ranked choice voting.
+- (1) Any student enrolled at the main (Bellingham) campus of WWU or studying abroad during the academic quarter in which elections take place is eligible to vote in those elections (must be registered for classes by the last day to add/drop classes for that quarter). - (2) All eligible students will vote by ranked choice voting.